|Laser Turns 50

 Fundamentals of Fiber-optic Communications (Dr. Mumtaz Sheikh)

 Ever since the advent of the internet, fiber optic communication systems play an important role in our everyday lives.
-This talk would focus on how do these systems work, what is so special about them compared to traditional electrical communication systems, what kind of
+This talk would focus on how do these systems work, what is so special about them compared to traditional electrical communication systems, what kind of lasers are suitable for such systems, what are some of the issues and tradeoffs that a designer has to consider while designing such systems and where is the technology headed in the future.

 Light: Its Applications in Interferometery, Polarimetry and Photodynamic Therapy (Dr. Masroor Ikram)